-- Providing comprehensive, competent, confidential and compassionate health care to all full time undergraduate and graduate students for the education of the mind, heart, and spirit
+- Providing comprehensive, competent, and confidential health care to all full time undergraduate and graduate students for the education of the mind, heart, and spirit

-- Creating an environment that encourages students to take responsibility for their personal health, fitness, and education by promoting and guiding healthy lifestyles and disease prevention.
+- Creating a compassionate environment that encourages students to take responsibility for their personal health, fitness, and education by promoting and guiding healthy lifestyles and disease prevention.

-- Sexual health related issues, testing, treatment, and disease screening.
+- Sexual health related screening, treatment and counseling

 Using Health Services

-ALL ELIGIBLE STUDENTS MUST ACCESS DORI TO COMPLETE THE FOLLOWING:
+ALL ELIGIBLE STUDENTS ARE REQUIRED TO COMPLETE (IN DORI, THROUGH THE HEALTH SERVICES PORTAL) THE FOLLOWING: